 Our first gripe is the price tag, this shovel is quite a bit more expensive than a lot of the other options but it’s the best for a reason.
 If you’re not afraid to pay a little more for a premium shovel, this is the option for you.

 One major issue we see is how heavy it is and how it lacks a compact design.
 If you’re trying to limit the amount of gear you have to carry and you’re not looking for something that is somewhat bulky, this shovel may disappoint you.
 It also doesn’t come with a carrying bag so you have to buy that separately if you’re assembling a bug-out kit.

 The bottom line is that this is a solid survival shovel with plenty to offer.
 You get almost all the tools you’ll need for a survival scenario but the fact that it doesn’t come with a carrying case makes it easy to lose some of the gear.

-If durability, strength, and longevity are your biggest concerns, you’ll still want to go with this shovel because it will hold up no matter what and in the event that it doesn’t, you still have a lifetime warranty.
+If durability, strength, and longevity are your biggest concerns, you’ll still want to go with this shovel because it is virtually indestructible and you still have a lifetime warranty.